-12. Physical Intervention / Positive Handling:
+14. Physical Intervention / Positive Handling:

-- 12.1 Our policy on physical intervention / positive handling by staff is set out as part of our Use of Reasonable Force Policy.
-It complies with the Department for Education Guidance, 'The Use of Reasonable Force, Advice for Headteachers, Staff and Governing Bodies' July 2013.
+Our policy on physical intervention / positive handling by staff is set out as part of our Use of Reasonable Force Policy and follows the government guidance, Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)

 This policy states that staff may only use 'reasonable force', meaning no more force than is needed, to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
-It is always unlawful to use force as a punishment. - 12.2 If the use of force is necessary, reasonable adjustments for disabled children and children with special educational needs will be made. - 12.3 Any use of force or restraint, must be recorded and signed by a witness.
-The parent/carer will be informed of the incident. - 12.4 Staff who are likely to need to use physical intervention must be appropriately trained. - 12.5 We understand that physical intervention of a nature which causes injury or unnecessary distress to a child may be considered under child protection or disciplinary procedures.
+It is always unlawful to use force as a punishment.

+- 14.2 If the use of force is necessary, reasonable adjustments for disabled children and children with special educational needs will be made. - 14.3 Any use of force or restraint, must be recorded and signed by a witness.
+The parent/carer will be informed of the incident. - 14.4 Staff who are likely to need to use physical intervention must be appropriately trained. - 14.5 We understand that physical intervention of a nature which causes injury or unnecessary distress to a child may be considered under child protection or disciplinary procedures.

-13. Anti-Bullying:
+15. Anti-Bullying:

-- 13.1 At our school we have an agreed definition of bullying.
+- At our school we have an agreed definition of bullying.
 Bully (n), a person who habitually seeks to harm or intimidate those whom they perceive as vulnerable.
-Pupils, staff, parents and carers are supported to understand this definition. - 13.2 We have an Anti-Bullying Policy which is available on our website.
-Paper copies can be requested from the school office.
+Pupils, staff, parents and carers are supported to understand this definition. - We have an Anti-Bullying Policy which is available on our website.
+Paper copies can be 15.2 requested from the school office.
 Measures are in place to prevent and respond to all forms of bullying.
-To allow or condone bullying may lead to consideration under child protection procedures. - 13.3 Our pupils are reminded of our Anti-Bullying policy and procedures in PSHE lessons and assemblies.
+To allow or condone bullying may lead to consideration under child protection procedures. - 15.3 Our pupils are reminded of our Anti-Bullying policy and procedures in PSHE lessons and assemblies.

-14. Discriminatory Incidents:
+16. Discriminatory Incidents:

-- 14.1 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
-It takes into account the guidance offered by the Buckinghamshire guidance document 'Equally Safe Dealing with Prejudice Related Incidents Guidance for Schools' (2015). - 14.2 Our Equalities and Cohesion policy references how racist incidents will be dealt with and acknowledges the serious nature of these events and their impact on the individual/group of pupils involved including those who may witness the incident.
+- In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
+It takes into account the guidance offered by the Buckinghamshire guidance document 'Equally Safe - Dealing with Prejudice Related Incidents Guidance for Schools' (2015). - 16.2 Our Equalities and Cohesion policy references how racist and/or discriminatory incidents will be dealt with and acknowledges the serious nature of these events and their impact on the individual/group of pupils involved including those who may witness the incident.
 All incidents will be taken seriously and consideration will be given as to whether a multi-agency approach using child protection procedures in required.
+From September 2022 all racist incidents must be logged on CPOMS.

-15. Health and Safety:
+17. Health and Safety: